tryggvigy/Vefforritun-Blog/_posts/2014-08-29-semantic-html5-tags-and-how-to-use-them.markdown

 Think twice about the tags you use.

-When writing HTML, try to use the tag that makes the most sence.
+When writing HTML, try to use the tag that makes the most sense.
 This will make your code more readable.

 Good luck with project 1!
-:beer: